-The Coordinating Authority of establishment may request the EU Centre to assist in evaluating the mitigation measures taken by the provider as well as evaluating the level of the remaining risk.
+The Coordinating Authority of establishment may request the EU Centre to assist in evaluating the mitigation measures taken by the provider, as well as evaluating the level of the remaining risk and in determining the risk category allocated to the service or the parts or components of the service.

-If the provider has submitted the request referred to in point (d) of paragraph 1, the Coordinating Authority shall decide on the issuance of the authorisation to display the sign of compliance in accordance to Article 5b.
+If the provider has submitted the request referred to in point (d) of paragraph 1, the Coordinating Authority shall decide on the issuance of the authorisation to display the sign of compliance reduced risk in accordance to Article 5b.